Cesky Krumlov Food

 Address: Kájovská 64, 381 01 Český Krumlov

 Restaurant Bohemia is a family restaurant in the historic center with Czech and international dishes.
-Its 17th-century interior and central location make it useful for travelers who want to stay close to Náměstí Svornosti while ordering familiar Czech plates.
-Budějovický Budvar light and dark lager are part of the beer offer.
-Choose it when you want a traditional room but a slightly broader menu than a strict tavern.
+Choose it when you want to stay close to Náměstí Svornosti but need a broader menu than a strict tavern.
+The 17th-century interior gives the meal a traditional setting, and Budějovický Budvar light and dark lager are part of the beer offer.

 Restaurant U Galerie